Axnjr/SEM7/GameTheory.md

 - Non-Zero-Sum Games: The total gains and losses are not necessarily balanced, allowing for mutually beneficial outcomes (e.g., Trade Negotiations).

+# 11. Saddle point:
+In game theory, a saddle point (or minimax point) is a crucial concept in zero-sum games.
+It represents a situation where the chosen strategies of both players intersect, leading to an optimal outcome for both, given the constraints of the game.

+A saddle point in a payoff matrix is an entry that is:
+The smallest value in its row (minimizing the maximum loss for the row player).
+The largest value in its column (maximizing the minimum gain for the column player).

+# 12. Oligopoly:
+is a market structure characterized by a small number of firms that have significant market power.
+Each firm's decisions affect the others, leading to strategic interactions.
+Oligopoly models analyze how firms in such markets make decisions regarding pricing, output, and other strategic variables.
+> Here are some key oligopoly models:

+1. Cournot Model:
+The Cournot Model focuses on quantity competition.
+Firms decide how much to produce, and the market price is determined by the total quantity produced.

+    > Key Features:
+    - Firms produce a homogeneous product.
+    - Each firm chooses its output level to maximize profit, assuming the output levels of other firms are fixed.
+    - Firms have complete information about market demand and production costs.
+    > The equilibrium is reached when no firm can increase its profit by changing its output, given the output of the other firms.

+2. Bertrand Model:
+The Bertrand Model focuses on price competition.
+Firms compete by setting prices rather than quantities.
+The model assumes that firms produce identical products.

+    > Key Features: